hardyoyo/code4lib19-serverspec-workshop/PITCHME.md

 * Is a great way to get to know your existing services

 Note:
+What is ServerSpec?
+It's an extension of RSpce, which is a common testing framework for Ruby.
+It's also a way to get you to think about your goals before you start working with a service.
+And it's also a way to get to know what you already have.
-It's this last bullet that I want to focus on today.
-TDD is cool and I will point out ways you can incorporate TDD to learn ServerSpec.
-But, the focus will be less on creating new things and more on figuring out what has already been built.
+Its this last point that I want to focus on today.

 ---
 # Software Reuse